The Most Common Types Of Crane Accidents

 Spotters play a key role in keeping people safe during crane transport.
 They help guide the operator and warn about hazards on the ground.

-To prevent transport-related accidents:
+To help prevent transport-related accidents:

 • Keep in constant contact with the spotter.